Scuffles break out between Hong Kong legislators over committee leadership

-HONG KONG (Reuters) - Scuffles broke out on Monday between pro-democracy and pro-government legislators in Hong Kong in a row over procedures with the leadership of a key committee at stake.
+HONG KONG, May 18 (Reuters) - Scuffles broke out on Monday between pro-democracy and pro-government legislators in Hong Kong in a row over procedures with the leadership of a key committee at stake.

 Security guards were seen carrying two pro-democracy legislators out of the chamber in chaotic scenes.